New small regular graphs of given girth: the cage problem and beyond: Algorithms for generating regular graphs of given girth

 \paragraph*{Cycles based on partial voltage assignments} Similar to the structure-based exclusions, Proposition~\ref{prop:walkgirth} can be used to verify whether $\alpha$ results in a lift exhibiting the desired minimum girth $\gmin$.
 It suffices to generate all closed non-reversing walks with a length strictly shorter than $\gmin$.
 If $\alpha$ is partial, then the darts that did not yet receive a voltage should not be used in these walks.
 If any of these walks have a net voltage of $0_\Gamma$ then this voltage assignment can be skipped.
 Again, if a partial voltage assignment $\alpha$ is excluded, then any completion of $\alpha$ will necessarily contain the same short closed walk and can therefore also be rejected.

 The verification of potentially short walks can be made more efficient by exploiting the incremental nature of assigning voltages.
 Suppose $\alpha'$ is identical to $\alpha$ except for the assignment on a single dart $d$ and $\alpha$ was already checked for short walks.
 Since all walks not using $d$ were already verified under $\alpha$, it suffices to check only those walks that include $d$.
-Moreover, since the starting dart and direction of a walk do not influence the order of the resulting net voltage \cite[p.63]{topologicalGraphTheory}, only walks that start with $d$ are of interest.
+Moreover, the starting dart and direction of a walk respectively yield a conjugate and inverse group element as net voltage.
+They consequently do not influence the order of the resulting net voltage \cite[p.63]{topologicalGraphTheory}, which means only walks that start with $d$ are of interest.
 This efficient version is formally described in Algorithm~\ref{alg:CannotAchieveGirth}.

 In the special case where $\alpha$ assigns no voltages yet to darts in $L_u(G)$, the procedure reduces to the structure-based exclusion based on the spanning tree.